The Cab: 2008–2010: Whisper War

 The Cab appeared on Punk Goes Pop 2, covering Rihanna's "Disturbia".
 In February and March 2009 the band toured with The Maine, We the Kings, There for Tomorrow and Versaemerge on the Secret Valentine Tour.
 On May 1, the band performed an entire set dedicated to Queen.
 The group also performed at the Bamboozle Road Show tour.
 Shortly after, the band announced their first national headlining tour, called the What Happens in Vegas... tour, with the support of The Secret Handshake, A Rocket to the Moon, Eye Alaska, Anarbor, The Summer Set, and My Favorite Highway.
 The tour began on June 18 and ended on August 9.
 The group released their The Lady Luck EP on June 30.
 The EP peaked at number 14 on the US Heatseekers Albums chart.

 On June 1, 2009, DeLeon announced on his blog that guitarist Ian Crawford had decided to leave the band.
 His decision to leave the group was due to creative differences.
 For their then-upcoming What Happens in Vegas... tour, The Cab announced that their friend Bryan Dawson would be replacing Ian Crawford.
 On August 19, 2009, bassist Cash Colligan announced that he would also be leaving the band.

 On January 16, 2010, DeLeon announced via Twitter that Dawson had become a father, and later he confirmed his leave from the band.
 The group, alongside Hey Monday, supported Never Shout Never on the AP Tour from March to May 2010.
 They were named the "100 Bands You Need to Know in 2010" by Alternative Press alongside those two groups.
+In April, drummer Alex Johnson confirmed that they were in the process of recording their second album, having "75 to 80 percent" of the record completed.
 The band performed at the 2010 Warped Tour from June to August 2010.
 The group performed an exclusive show at the Glass House in Pomona, California, playing Whisper War in its entirety on April 29, 2011.